 Do you feel anxious when visiting the dentist?
 Have you been avoiding the dentist for some time due to fear and anxiety?

 It has been estimated that 3 out of every 10 American adults avoid their regular dentist appointments because of fear and anxiety.
 Dental phobia is a serious condition that prevents people from getting the dental care they need.
+This common dental concern can affect people at any age.

 Visiting the dentist doesn’t have to be painful or stressful.
 Dr. Ed Lazer, an Owings Mills, MD dentist, offers a several options to help you feel comfortable and relaxed during treatment.
 Our dentist office is designed to be a comfortable and relaxing environment.
 And our staff is highly trained and spends time with each patient to educate them on their condition and treatment options.
 It is very important to communicate with us if you suffer from dental fear so we can take the necessary steps to help you.
 Avoiding the dentist due to your dental anxiety can lead to many dental concerns including: